KhronosGroup/glTF/specification/2.0/README.md

 #### normalTextureInfo.texCoord

-This integer value is used to construct a string in the format TEXCOORD_<set index> which is a reference to a key in mesh.primitives.attributes (e.g. A value of 0 corresponds to TEXCOORD_0).
+This integer value is used to construct a string in the format `TEXCOORD_<set index>` which is a reference to a key in mesh.primitives.attributes (e.g. A value of `0` corresponds to `TEXCOORD_0`).
+Mesh must have corresponding texture coordinate attributes for the material to be applicable to it.

 * **Type**: `integer`
 * **Required**: No, default: `0`